 Bringing the process to you

 One of the biggest differences between Sundae and an iBuyer is the initial approach each takes to assessing your home.

 After you’ve reached an agreement, a home inspection takes place.
-Because this only happens after the initial offer, many iBuyers find a substantial amount of additional work needed on the home.
+Because this in-person assessment only happens after the initial offer, many iBuyers find a substantial amount of additional work needed on the home.
 This leads to price changes later in the game and, at worst, can kill a deal.